Three Types of Analog Instruments

 Types of Analog Instruments

-Broadly, the analog instruments (and for that matter digital instruments) may be classified according to the quantity they measure.
+Different types of analog instruments (and digital instruments, for that matter) can be broadly categorized based on the quantity they measure.

-For example, an instrument meant for measurement of current is classified as an Ammeter while an instrument that measures voltage is classified as a Voltmeter.
-Thus we have wattmeters, power factor meters, frequency meters, etc…
+For example, an instrument meant for measurement of current is classified as an ammeter while an instrument that measures voltage is classified as a voltmeter.
+In addition we have wattmeters, power factor meters, frequency meters, etc…

 Electrical instruments may also be classified according to the kind of current that can be measured by them.
 Electrical instruments may be classified as instruments for: